Strange Buildings

 A home in flames.

-Each of the buildings in this book tells a chilling story.
-Each one is part of a puzzle.
+After receiving multiple tips from his devoted readership, a writer fascinated by the occult put together eleven case files, each featuring its very own strange building.
+Each of the eleven structures in this book has a floor plan that conceals a disturbing architectural quirk: from disappearing rooms to apartments with no means of escape.
+Each buildings tells its own chilling story.
+And each is part of a grander puzzle.
 Look closely . . . and you’ll see that everything is connected.
 All leading to a revelation so horrifying you won’t want to believe it.

 Millions of readers have become addicted to solving Uketsu’s dark mysteries.
 Strange Buildings is the strangest, and darkest, of them all.